zonemaster/zonemaster-backend/docs/Architecture.md

 *Database*.
 The *Backend* architecture supports multiple *RPC API daemons* interacting with the same *Database*.

+This only needs to be run as root in order to make sure the log file can be opened.
+The `starman` process will change to the `www-data` user as soon as it can, and all of the real work will be done as that user.

 >
 > TODO: List all ports these processes listen to.
 >